jackellenberger/emojme/README.md

   * _optional_: `--save $user` will save actual emoji data for the specified user, rather than just adminList json.
 Find the emoji in ./build/subdomain/user/
   * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.
   * _optional_: `--no-output` will prevent writing of files in the ./build directory.
 It does not currently suppres stdout.
+  * _optional_: `--since timestamp` will only download or save emoji created after the epoch time timestamp given, e.g. `1572064302751`
 * `upload`
   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * **requires** at least one `--src` source json file.